git clone https://github.com/openliberty/guide-microprofile-openapi.git

 This document is the same as your current OpenAPI document with extra APIs for the /inventory/properties

 endpoint.
-Since this document is complete, you can also add the mp.openapi.scan.disable
+This document is complete so you can also add the mp.openapi.scan.disable

 property and set it to true